hemarosh7-code/Spam-Detector/README.md

 # Spam-Detector
-To create spam score based on the user input
+Generates spam score based on the user input